mokshjawa/readirect/README.md

 # smart-redirector
-Chrome extension to automatically redirect to archive.is for content blocked by paywalls
+Chrome extension to automatically redirect to archive.is for content blocked by paywalls (i.e. NY Times)